-Other distinctions that make our Cape Cod collection Adirondack chairs stand apart from their traditional wood counterparts:
+Other distinctions that make our Cape Cod Adirondack chairs stand apart from their traditional wood counterparts:

 - They won’t splinter, rot, or crack.

-- The proprietary composite wood process infuses pigment throughout the raw material, so chair color remains vibrant.
+- The proprietary wood process infuses pigment throughout the raw material, so chair color remains vibrant.

-- Our Adirondack chairs come with a 20-year limited warranty.
-Like all our Trex Outdoor Furniture, we guarantee the craftsmanship of our products.
+- Our Adirondack chairs come with a 20-year residential warranty.
+Like all of our furniture, we guarantee the craftsmanship of our products.